OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-interpolation.md

-# Spatiotemporal interpolation using Ensemble ML
+# Spatiotemporal interpolation using Ensemble ML {#spatiotemporal-ml}

 ::: {.rmdnote}
 You are reading the work-in-progress Spatial and spatiotemporal interpolation using Ensemble Machine Learning.
 This chapter is currently draft version, a peer-review publication is pending.
 You can find the polished first edition at <https://opengeohub.github.io/spatial-prediction-eml/>.